Are you planning some big goals for yourself but feeling apprehensive because you already have a lot going on?

 Because I’m a sociologist by training and a program evaluator, I’m obsessed with what I call success metrics.

-If you’re applying for jobs I don’t want you to necessarily keep track of how many job interviews you get, I want you to keep track of what I call inputs, or all of the things that you’re doing to get job interviews.
+I want you to keep track of what I call “inputs,” or all of the things that you’re actually doing to work towards a certain goal.

 #6: What will you do if you get side tracked?